juhasev/sample-ninja-help/projects.md

 ## Projects

-This is the the key screen for all project within the SampleNinja platform.
-This is where one can create, manage and track progress of all Projects within the system regardless of whether the project status is defined as Online, Close, Offline or Archived.
+Create, manage and track progress of all projects within the system.
+To create a new project click **PLUS** -icon at the top right corner.
+To view all projects in the calender click on the **CALENDAR** -icon.

 > Sample Ninja will automatically archive any projects that are **CLOSED** and older than 30 days.
 There after they appear under the **ARCHIVED** tab.

-The SampleNinja platform keeps the screen uncluttered as a default by applying **Responsible for** filter.
+The screen is kept uncluttered by default by applying **Responsible for** filter.
 You can change the filtering by adding or removing additional filters.

-### Table columns
+### Projects table

 Some columns are sortable and you click on the table headers to change the sort order.